La Rochelle has four harbours. The Vieux Port and the Port Neuf are sports ports. These two ports can accommodate yachts over 50m.

 La Rochelle has a temperate climate.
-The town can enjoy a milder and warmer oceanic weather than the rest of the region thank the influence of the Gulf of Stream and the ocean effect.
-Winters are calm with four days of snow per year moderate rainfall.
+The town can enjoy milder and warmer oceanic weather than the rest of the region, thanks to the Gulf of Stream’s influence and the ocean effect.
+Winters are calm, with four days of snow per year moderate rainfall.
 Summers are hot, but temperatures are moderated by the sea breeze, which a warm wind from the ocean reflected temperatures.

 These climatic specificities (dry and sunny summer, mild and wet winter) favour a Mediterranean type of vegetation coexisting with more continental or oceanic vegetation.